WallarooLabs/wally/book/core-concepts/partitioning.md

 ### Partitioned State

 In order to take advantage of state partitioning, state objects need to be broken down.
 In the stock example there is already a class that represents an individual stock.
 However, Wallaroo state must be initialized either without an `__init__` method, or with an `__init__` method that only takes `self` as an argument.
 This means that we need a way to represent a zero state for a stock.
-Since we will be partitioning by symbols, and paritition keys are implicit for a state computation, we can represent our state as a simple stock price representation:
+Since we will be partitioning by symbols, and partition keys are implicit for a state computation, we can represent our state as a simple stock price representation:

 {% codetabs name="Python", type="py" -%}
 class StockPrice(object):